zoylendt/zoylendt.github.io/content/Selfhosted/MakeMKV.md

   - synology
 ---

-A quick note about how to run MakeMKV in Docker on Synology (not needed).
+A quick note about how to run MakeMKV in Docker on Synology (works on other platforms aswell).

-Used to convert .VOB into .MKV.
+I use this to convert .VOB into .MKV files.

-1. Create folders in Synology webUI (or terminal):
+1. Create folders in the Synology WebUI (or terminal):

 ```
 mkdir /volume1/temp/input && mkdir /volume1/temp/output